• Skip to secondary menu

 Yes, dogs can eat cilantro.
 It’s actually pretty good for them in small amounts.

 This plant is also known as Chinese parsley.
 It’s usually either delicious or repulsive for us humans, and the same goes for your dog.
-If they don’t like it, it’s fine to never offer it again.
+If they don’t like it, it’s fine never to offer it again.

 The herb cilantro contains high levels of vitamins A, K, and C, as well as the minerals iron, manganese, and potassium.